Not Gone for Long

 Students can no longer pay for college themselves.
 They need a lot of parental help, as well as institutional-based financial aid.
 Even a full-time summer job, if they can find one, will only cover part of their expenses.

 Attending a private college for four years can easily cost upwards of $240,000 at some elite schools.
-A public education is less expensive, but can still run $100,000 or more at a flagship state university.
+Public education is less expensive, but can still run $100,000 or more at a flagship state university.

 Financial Aid the Second Time Around